kdave/btrfs-progs/Documentation/ch-mount-options.rst

 discard, discard=sync, discard=async, nodiscard
         (default: async when devices support it since 6.2, async support since: 5.6)

         Enable discarding of freed file blocks.
-This is useful for SSD devices, thinly provisioned LUNs, or virtual machine images; however, every storage layer must support discard for it to work.
+This is useful for SSD/NVMe devices, thinly provisioned LUNs, or virtual machine images; however, every storage layer must support discard for it to work.

         In the synchronous mode (*sync* or without option value), lack of asynchronous queued TRIM on the backing device TRIM can severely degrade performance, because a synchronous TRIM operation will be attempted instead.
-Queued TRIM requires newer than SATA revision 3.1 chipsets and devices.
+Queued TRIM requires SATA devices with chipsets revision newer than 3.1 and devices.

         The asynchronous mode (*async*) gathers extents in larger chunks before sending them to the devices for TRIM.
 The overhead and performance impact should be